Creating a screenshot

 While the name of the button implies that it will print something out of your printer, this function actually just copies a picture of what appears on your screen to the Windows clipboard.
 You can then paste it into another application.

-3. After you've taken the screenshot, the easiest to paste this screenshot is into Microsoft Paint.
-To open Paint, press the Windows Key + R on your keyboard, type mspaint, and click OK.
+3. After you've taken the screenshot, the easiest way to paste this screenshot is into Microsoft Paint.
+To open Paint, press + R on your keyboard, type mspaint, and click OK.

 4. When Paint opens, press Ctrl + V to paste the screenshot.
 If you're prompted to enlarge the canvas, click OK.